Ray Henderson: Career

 Henderson also worked as an accompanist to song and dance acts in Vaudeville.
 His last Broadway show was a resuscitation of the Ziegfeld Follies, one of several put on after Ziegfeld's death.
 Henderson's, in 1943, had the longest run of any Follies at 553 performances.
 He effectively retired from composing in the late 1940s, and worked on an opera which was never completed.

 Death

-Henderson died of a heart attack in Greenwich, Connecticut in December 1970, at the age of 74.
+Henderson died of a heart attack in Greenwich, Connecticut on December 31, 1970, at the age of 74.

 In popular culture

 Good News has been adapted for film twice; in 1930 and in 1947.

 The 1956 film The Best Things in Life Are Free was a dramatization of the songwriting team of Henderson, Brown and De Sylva; Henderson was played by Dan Dailey.
 The film included many of the trio's songs.

 In 2000, a revue of Henderson's music called It's the Cherries opened in New York City as the inaugural show of the American Composer Series.